Smithsonian Journeys Experts

-Q: Your lectures on this program will cover wide-ranging geological topics which link together the itinerary, including how plate tectonics shaped the Northwest-Pacific region, as well as the root causes of the high incidence of earthquakes and tsunami in the Northern Pacific.
-What evidence of these geological phenomena will Smithsonian travelers witness in the course of this program?
+Q: Your lectures cover wide-ranging geological topics which link together the itinerary, including how plate tectonics shaped the Northwest-Pacific region, as well as the root causes of the high incidence of earthquakes and tsunami in the Northern Pacific.
+What evidence of these geological phenomena will Smithsonian travelers witness?

 A: Results of plate-tectonic actions will be seen as land upwarped above subduction zones, volcanoes built above downgoing oceanic plates, continental fragments that collided and stacked together.
 We will see active volcanoes that are part of the famous Pacific Ring of Fire, new coastal lands that formed by uplifting of sea floors during mega-earthquakes, tsunami damage from the 2011 magnitude 9.0 earthquake in Japan and the 1964 magnitude 9.2 earthquake in Alaska, and more.